ArsalanMaqsood/klyng/docs/sections/getting-started.md

 export PATH=~/.npm-modules/bin:$PATH
 ```

-This line ensures that you'll end up with klyng's CLI in your PATH so that you can run from anywhere.
+This line ensures that you'll end up with klyng's CLI in your PATH so that you can run it from anywhere.
 Now when you attempt to install klyng globally you do:

 ```
 NPM_CONFIG_PREFIX=~/.npm-modules npm install -g klyng